Baking Christmas Cookies is one of the holiday traditions I look forward to the most!

 - Preheat oven to 300°F.

-Cream butter and vanilla in a bowl until fluffy.
+Cream butter and vanilla with a stand mixer until fluffy.

 - If using food coloring, divide dough into and knead in a few drops of coloring to reach desired color.